Australian MG RV8's

 MGRV8'S IMPORTED INTO AUSTRALIA

-All motor vehicles imported into Australia must comply with the standards set down by the Federal Office of Road Safety (FORS).
+All motor vehicles (less than 25 years old) imported into Australia must comply with the standards set down by the Federal Office of Road Safety (FORS).
 In 2004 these Design Rules were again updated to include all the present standards which must be met by each imported vehicle prior to registration and use on Australian roads.

 The new legislation arrangements included the introduction of a Specialist & Enthusiast Vehicle Scheme (SEVS) to determine the eligibility of vehicles for importation and replaced the (bulk) old type approvals under the Australian Design Rules (ADR) with a vehicle by vehicle compliance approval by Registered Automotive Workshops.